fhiso/basic-concepts/patterns.md

 ...
 # The Pattern Datatype

+{.ednote ...} This is a **first public draft** of a standard covering basic concepts that are expected to be used in multiple FHISO standards.
+This document is not endorsed by the FHISO membership, and may be updated, replaced or obsoleted by other documents at any time.
+{/}

 {.ednote ...}
 This document defines a "least-common demoninator" regular expression dialect.
 An explicit goal is to have all *patterns* be trivially modifiable